polkadot-fellows/RFCs/text/0000-remove-unnecessary-allocator-usage.md

     (param $out i32))
 ```

 The behaviour of these functions is identical to their version 1 and version 2 equivalents.
 Instead of allocating a buffer, writing the output to it, and returning a pointer to it, the new versions of these functions accepts an `out` parameter containing the memory location where the host writes the output.
+The output is always of a size known at compilation time.

 I have taken the liberty to take the version 1 of these functions as a base rather than the version 2, as a PPP deprecating the version 2 of these functions has previously been accepted: <https://github.com/w3f/PPPs/pull/6>.